Elizabeth is also available as part of the Lace Triangle Collection: Ethereal Lace Shawls e-book.

 Elizabeth is offered as a chart-only pattern with large, easy-to-read charts and very detailed instructions on how to use them.
 Even knitters who have not previously used charts should find these user-friendly and simple to comprehend.

 A great shawl to showcase your favorite subtly-variegated hand-dyed or tonal yarns, Elizabeth will also look stunning knitted in solid colors.
 Lace or fingering weight yarn is suggested for this pattern.
-But please note: Both of the shawls pictured were knitted with lace weight yarn.
-Estimated yardage is the amount of yarn I personally used, which is in line with the yardage used by test knitters.
+PLEASE NOTE: All of the shawls pictured were knitted with lace weight yarn.
+When using heavier lace weight yarn on US 4 needles, you may anticipate using between 850-900 yards; when using a lighter lace weight yarn on US 3 needles, you may anticipate using between 800-850 yards.
 Substituting fingering weight will increase the size of the finished shawl and could require considerably more yarn depending on needle size, so please make sure to have extra.
-If you knit with a looser tension, you will also require more yarn.
 Natural fibers are recommended for the best blocked results.

 Also included are two additional instruction sheets “How to Block a Lace Shawl” and “Lace Shawl Knitting Tips” for knitters new to the joys and tribulations of creating lace shawls.